Dániel Magay: Fencing in the United States

 In 1957, Maestro Piller, Magay, and other Hungarian fencers founded Pannonia Athletic Club in San Francisco for teaching and learning the art of fencing.
 The Pannonia Athletic Club Saber Team with Magay took first place in the Pacific Coast Sectional Competitions in 1957 and 1959.

 In 1957, 1958, and 1961, Magay won the gold medal for Individual Saber in the United States Individual Championships.

 In 1958, György Piller became the fencing master of the University of California at Berkeley, and Dániel Magay joined the intercollegiate fencing team while continuing his education in engineering.
-This combination of fencing power virtually skyrocketed Cal Berkeley to the top of local intercollegiate competition.
+This combination helped Cal Berkeley to the top of local intercollegiate competition.
 The University of California 1959 Cal Blue and Gold Yearbook stated: “Cal's Fencing Team, coached by famed Hungarian Master George Piller, enjoyed a successful 1958-59 The Bears beat Stanford, San Jose State, SF State, University of Arizona, and the Air Force Academy to emerge as champions of the Western Intercollegiate Fencing Conference.
 This feat earned them five first-place trophies.”
 (University of California 1959:262).

 After the death of Maestro György Piller in 1960, Magay arranged for his old Maestro Ferenc Marki to come from Brazil and take over the stewardship of the Pannonia Athletic Club.
 As a result, the Pannonia Athletic Club victories in team saber continued with Magay in 1961, 1962, 1963, 1964, 1965, and 1966.

-After this period, Magay put down his saber and pursued his chosen field of the science of chemistry.
+After this period, Magay retired and pursued his chosen field of the science of chemistry.